Configuration

 bidders | Array[String] | ["mocktioneer"] | List of enabled bidders |

-debug | Boolean | false | Enable debug logging |
+debug | Boolean | false | Enable debug mode (sets ext.prebid.debug and returnallbidstatus; surfaces debug metadata in responses) |

-debug_query_params | String | None | Extra query params for debug |
+debug_query_params | String | None | Extra query params appended for debugging |

 Example: